swtan346/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a patient in the list with specific name.
-2. Nursing Address Book shows the patient.
+2. NAB shows the patient.

     Use case ends.

 **Extensions**

 * 1a.
-Nursing Address Book detects that the given parameter is invalid.
+NAB detects that the given parameter is invalid.
     * 1a1.
-Nursing Address Book shows an error message.
+NAB shows an error message.

     Use case ends.